-When you can make it a mindfulness craft with positive affirmations and teach kindness at the same time you have a triple bonus activity.
+When you can make a fun craft activity into a mindfulness craft with positive affirmations and teach kindness at the same time … that sounds like winning!

 AND when that mindfulness craft costs you less than $10 a kid you have a windfall.